GET IN TOUCH

 The discussion further underscored that waste solutions and management in Bangladesh is fundamentally a systems-level challenge, requiring coordinated improvements across collection, traceability, market linkages, municipal ownership, financing, and policy implementation.
 Participants noted that fragmented progress across individual components is unlikely to deliver meaningful outcomes without an integrated, end-to-end approach.

 The conversation also highlighted the growing importance of data and traceability, especially as export markets, sustainable finance actors, and emerging Extended Producer Responsibility (EPR) frameworks increasingly require verifiable recovery rates and recycled content claims.
 Strengthening data systems and transparency will be essential to unlocking both financing and market access.
+A data backend for traceability can provide a system that makes recycled PET claims verifiable, not a self-declaration.

 Another central focus was the role of the informal sector, which remains integral to Bangladesh’s waste recovery ecosystem.
 Participants emphasized that long-term solutions must aim to integrate and strengthen informal actors through improved working conditions, formal linkages, and access to finance, rather than displacing them.